 Choose your best options

-Drawing on the expertise of both faculty and CDO staff, Career Orientation provides valuable experience in self-assessment, career planning, networking, persuasive communication, interviewing, and negotiation.
+Drawing on the expertise of both faculty and CDO staff, Career Core provides valuable experience in self-assessment, career planning, networking, persuasive communication, interviewing, and negotiation.
 Sessions combine theory and practice to help students identify their strengths, focus their interests, and refine their career management skills.

 Exploring Career Options and Networking Events